gmukherjee/gsba604/rlab-index.md

 * J.J.
 Faraway.
 Practical Regression and Anova using R
 * G. James, D. Witten, T. Hastie, and R. Tibshirani.
 An introduction to statistical learning.
 New York: springer.
 2013.
-* Agresti.
+* A. Agresti.
 Foundations of Linear and Generalized Linear Models, Wiley 2015.
 * A. Gelman and Hill.
 Data Analysis Using Regression and Multilevel Hierarchical Models, 2007.

 <b>Referencing of R-labs with Notes</b>